LCOGT/photonranch-userstatus/README.md

 # photonranch-userstatus

-This is a serverless project that deploys a websocket api used to send messages from an observatory to the frontend at www.photonranch.org in real time.
+This is a Serverless project that deploys a websocket api used to send messages from an observatory to the frontend at www.photonranch.org in real time.
 It is reminiscent of a logging pipeline, and messages are presented as timestamped messages with a priority status (eg. debug, info, warn, error, or critical).